-Step 1.
-In a bowl, add the paprika, turmeric, salt, and pepper to the cubed pieces of filet mignon and mix together thoroughly until the pieces are well coated.
+In a bowl, add the paprika, turmeric, salt, and black pepper to the cubed pieces of beef and mix together thoroughly until the pieces are well coated.

-Step 2.
-In a pot filled with the 1.5 tbsp of olive oil on medium heat, add the spice-tossed filet mignon cubes, the harissa paste, and the tomato paste; toss them around until the beef pieces are coated evenly and well caramelized.
-Watch the heat as you want to caramelize the meat, not burn it.
-Caramelize for about 5 minutes.
+In a pot on medium heat, add the olive oil, the spice-tossed beef cubes, the harissa paste, and the tomato paste; stir them around until the beef pieces are coated evenly and well caramelized.
+Watch the heat as you want to brown the meat but not burn it.
+Brown for about 5 minutes.

-Step 3.
-Add 1 cup of hot water, mix well until everything is deglazed and incorporated into the liquid and bring to a boil.
+Add 3 cups of hot water, mix well until everything is deglazed and incorporated into the liquid and bring to a boil.
 Once it starts to boil, cover the pot with a lid and bring the heat down to medium-low.
-Allow 15 minutes of cooking time.
+Allow 30 minutes of cooking time.

-Step 4.
-Remove the lid and bring the heat to medium heat.
-Allow the kamounia to simmer with the lid off and reduce until it reaches a thick and rich consistency.
+Remove the lid and bring the heat to medium.
+Allow the stew to simmer and reduce until it reaches a thick and rich consistency.
 This should take 15 minutes, more or less depending on your personal preference.

 Once the right consistency has been achieved, add the cumin and turn the heat off.
 Serve and enjoy.